Riley-Py/UWaterloo-Work/SCI 238/Chapter S3 - Spacetime & Gravity/Spacetime.md

 - Angles of triangle add up beyond $180 \degree$
 - Circumference of circle is less than $2 \pi r$

-## Rules of Geometry on Saddle-Shaped
+## Rules of Geometry on Saddle-Shaped Surface
+- A piece of a hyperbola is the shortest distance between two points
--
+- Parallel lines diverge
+- Angles of triangle add up to less than $180 \degree$
+- Circumference of circle is beyond $2 \pi r$